Why toilet dimensions matter when designing your dream bathroom

 This very much depends on the type of space you are hoping to create.
-If it is simply a cloakroom you are after, containing just a toilet and basin, the minimum size requirements will be very different to those required for a family or master bathroom.
-A minimum space for a cloakroom is 800 x 1,400mm (around 1.12m2).
+If it is simply a cloakroom you are after, containing just a toilet, or toilet and basin, the minimum size requirements will be very different to those required for a family or master bathroom.

 The average size of a cloakroom, according to Victoria Plum, is 1200mm x 1200mm.